metabrainz/picard-docs/tutorials/write_plugin.rst

 Now we can start adding the code that we want Picard to execute.
 First we'll identify the output file to store the parameter information provided by Picard.
 This is a file named ``data_dump.txt`` to be stored in the file naming output directory.
 We find the name of the configuration setting we need, ``move_files_to``, by examining the Picard source code for the corresponding option setting screen.
-In this case it is `picard/ui/options/renaming.py <https://github.com/metabrainz/picard/blob/master/picard/ui/options/renaming.py#L90>`_.
+In this case it is a TextOption in the ``RenamingOptionsPage`` class found in the file `picard/ui/options/renaming.py <https://github.com/metabrainz/picard/blob/master/picard/ui/options/renaming.py>`_.

 .. code-block:: python